Pete Carroll on Seahawks injuries, Earl Thomas, Frank Clark, Russell Wilson and more

 But what Pete Carroll said they don’t have a lot of are injury concerns.

-Carroll spoke to reporters here Thursday at the NFL Combine and said that only player has any kind of an issue in terms of when he will be ready — tight end Will Dissly, a former UW standout who suffered a patella tendon injury in the fourth game of last season at Arizona.
+Carroll spoke to reporters here Thursday at the NFL combine and said that only one player has any kind of an issue in terms of when he will be ready — tight end Will Dissly, a former UW standout who suffered a patella tendon injury in the fourth game of last season at Arizona.
 Carroll said Dissly is unlikely to be ready for training camp but that there is no clear timetable yet.

 “There’s nothing that’s really in question other than the timeline for Will Dissly,’’ Carroll said.
 “We’ve just got to wait him out.
 He’s doing great and he’s working like crazy and all that, but he’s going to take a little longer than the other guys.”